I’ve always liked learning things on my own, at my own pace.

 - Free level assessment: If you’re unsure about which level you’re at, you can complete their free level assessment to find out.

-Areas That Gymglish Can Improve On
+Areas That Gymglish Could Improve

-However there are some areas where Gymglish needs more work.
+While there are many positives to the program, there are some areas where Gymglish needs more work.
 Later in this article, we’ll give you some options to supplement your Gymglish learning for a complete, well-rounded English program.

 It Isn’t Suitable for All Learners